ABOUT US

 SHARING THE LOVE OF THE CRAFT

-The School is overseen by a five -member board of directors:
+The School is overseen by a eight -member board of directors:

 Dennis Marcom